Daddoo-Dev/crypticdash/docs/FAQ.md

 ### Q: How often does CrypticDash sync with GitHub?
 **A:** CrypticDash syncs in real-time when you make changes, and also performs background syncs periodically.

-### Q: What happens if I edit TODOs from multiple devices?
+### Q: What happens if I edit To-Dos from multiple devices?
 **A:** Changes are synced automatically.
 If there are conflicts, the most recent change typically wins.

 ### Q: Can I export my project data?